whispir/api/source/includes/_conventions.md

 ### Without VSMT

+>Without VSMT
->A Sample API request that is not using VSMT
+> >A Sample API request that is not using VSMT

 ```
 HTTP/1.1 GET /workspaces/123/contacts?firstName=Neil&apikey=789264